EnglishB. Malaysia한국어

 The National Council of Digital Economy and Fourth Industrial Revolution (MED4IR) chaired by the Malaysia’s Prime Minister endorsed the establishment of the Digital Investment Office (DIO), entrusted to charge towards facilitating digital investments in Malaysia.
 The role of DIO is consistent with the MyDIGITAL Blueprint and the National Investment Aspirations, guided by the essence of the Shared Prosperity Vision (SPV) 2030.

-The DIO is a fully-digital collaborative platform between the Malaysian Investment Development Authority (MIDA) and Malaysia Digital Economy Corporation (MDEC) to coordinate and facilitate all digital investments.
-The objective of this endeavour is not only to create awareness on digital investments in the country but to also strengthen the coordination among all Investment Promotion Agencies (IPAs) in promoting and attracting new investments in this fast-evolution segment.
+The DIO is a fully digital collaborative platform between MIDA and the Malaysia Digital Economy Corporation (MDEC) to coordinate and facilitate all digital investments.
+This endeavour is to enhance both digital investment awareness in the country and the coordination among Investment Promotion Agencies (IPAs) in attracting and promoting new investments in this rapidly evolving segment.

 Click here for further enquiries